jekyll/minima/research.md

 Photonics is a strong contender for building these quantum technologies: unlike other physical substrates for quantum technologies, light does not decohere at room temperature, light qubits can be easily encoded in time bins, allowing for massive scalability, and there is already very significant industrial capacity built around it.

-Different states of light, can be used to encode qubits.
+Different states of light can be used to encode qubits.
 In fact, there are many families of states of light that can be used to encode qubits, called bosonic code states, of which cat and grid (or Gottesman-Kitaev-Preskill) states are two famous examples.

 We investigate how these states can be generated in an optical setting.
 Their generation requires nonlinear interactions between modes of light, which can be mediated by matter in the form of nonlinear materials or by measurements on parts of an entangled (quantum-correlated) state using photon counting detectors.